Mobile phone insurance

 Does it matter how old my phone is?

-Yes, most insurance providers will only cover you within six months of buying the phone, although some offer cover up to one year from the purchase date.
+Yes, most insurance providers will only cover you within six months of buying the phone.
+However, some may offer cover up to one year from the purchase date.

 You’ll need proof of purchase when making a claim, so keep hold of any receipts or card statements.